SnickerdoodleLabs/Testbed-React/README.md

   }).mapErr((err) => {console.log(err);});
 ```

+> [!IMPORTANT]
+> When calling `new` on the `SnickerdooodleWebIntegration` object, leave the second argument empty, otherwise the end user will be prompted with a Snickerdoodle login message.

 ### Application-managed EIP-712 Sign Typed Data Authentication

 If you dApp is already prompting the user to perform a signature of a typed data payload that is [EIP-712](https://eips.ethereum.org/EIPS/eip-712) compatible, you can use the result of that operation to authenticate the user's wallet against their decentralized user profile.
 See the [`AskToSignTypedData()`](/src/App.tsx#L204) component.
 The relevant code block is the following: